Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Ted Hughes and Hawk Roosting
+Ted Hughes And A Summary of Hawk Roosting

 Hawk Roosting is a poem that puts the reader into the imagined mind of a hawk about to rest up for the day.
 It's a monologue of a raptor given the powers of human thinking, thus personified.